Amanda Nguyen: Education and career

+"Historically, NASA barred women from becoming astronauts, and one of the reasons they cited the most was menstruation," Nguyễn told The Guardian.
+"That's why I’m doing it."

+Nguyen also tested some materials for next-gen spacesuits and a wearable ultrasound patch, both engineered by researchers at MIT, where she used to be a Media Lab Director's Fellow.

+169 lotus seeds provided by the Vietnam National Space Center that travelled with Nguyen will later be used to study the effects of space conditions on plant growth.

 Activism

-In 2013, Nguyen was raped while she was in college at Harvard in Massachusetts.
+In 2013, Nguyen was raped while a student at Harvard University.
 Nguyen chose not to press charges immediately since she did not feel she had the necessary time and resources to participate in a trial that could potentially last for years.
 After police officers informed her there was a 15-year statute of limitations for rape in Massachusetts, she decided she would press charges at a later date when she was ready.
 She had a rape kit performed and discovered that, if she did not report the crime to law enforcement, her rape kit would be destroyed after six months if an extension request was not filed.
 She was also not given official instructions on how to file for an extension.
 Nguyen considered this system to be broken, partially because the extension request would be an unnecessary reminder of a traumatizing experience.
 Nguyen met other survivors with similar stories and concluded that the current legal protections were insufficient.
-She has created publicized events such as a fashion show during New York Fashion Week in the Museum of Modern Art, with models who were survivors of sexual assault.

 Rise

 In November 2014, Nguyen founded Rise, a nonprofit organisation which is aimed to protect the civil rights of sexual assault and rape survivors.
 Nguyen headed the organization in her spare time until September 2016.
 Everyone who works with Rise is a volunteer, and the organization has raised money through GoFundMe.
-Nguyen explained that the organization was named Rise to "remind us that a small group of thoughtful, committed citizens can rise up and change the world".
+Nguyen explained that the organization was named Rise to "remind us that a small group of thoughtful, committed citizens can rise and change the world".
 Nguyen's aim is for Rise to pass a Sexual Assault Survivor Bill of Rights in all 50 U.S. states as well as on the national level.
-She has also travelled to Japan where a similar bill was presented.
+She has also traveled to Japan where a similar bill was presented.